 - Education: Student programs will be organized to raise student awareness about anti-Semitism, to provide a forum for discussion of matters and to aid development of attitudes.
-Some matters will be dealt with formally in the curriculum and in extra-curricular programs and occasional activities run by outside experts and workers such as 'Courage to Care' and the United Jewish Education Board (UJEB). - Promoting a culture of Upstander behaviour: Communicated to students through the college's Personal Excellence Program (PEP) by incorporating educational sources from The Centre for Multicultural Youth and at Year level assemblies. - Providing an on-line reporting platform: available to all students to report incidents of racism, anti-Semitism, bullying and other forms of behaviour deemed inappropriate and unacceptable.
+Some matters will be dealt with formally in the curriculum and in extra-curricular programs and occasional activities run by outside experts and workers such as 'Courage to Care'. - Promoting a culture of Upstander behaviour: Communicated to students proactively through the schools Expectations Guide, targeted incursions run by specialist providers, at Year level and whole school assemblies. - Providing an on-line reporting platform: available to all students to report incidents of racism, anti-Semitism, bullying and other forms of behaviour deemed inappropriate and unacceptable.

-Clear documented processes with which to deal with any anti-Semitic incident:
+Clear documented processes with which to deal with any racist or more specifically anti-Semitic incident: these include:

-these include: